The Private Practice Blueprint to Twitter Marketing in 2019

 Within your Tweet, you should always try to include 3 key things:

 - A relevant image, video clip or gif – People are 3x more likely to engage with Tweets that contain a photo or video.
 If you don’t have a high-quality image of your own to use, there are plenty of free stock photo/video sites out there.
-Unsplash is an excellent online resource for high-res images, Pixabay and Pexels will supply you with both photos and video clips, and GIPHY is a great place to find the perfect gif.
+Unsplash and Pikwizard are excellent resources for free high-resolution stock photos, Pixabay and Pexels will supply you with both images and video clips, and GIPHY is a great place to find the perfect gif.

 - A call-to-action (CTA) – A call-to-action is the message used in your Tweet to persuade or entice your audience to take a specific action, such as “Click Now” or “Contact Today”.